ApolloAuto/apollo/docs/quickstart/apollo_1_5_quick_start.md

  ![](images/start_hmi.png)

-## TODO(all): Apollo 1.0 functions.

-## (*New!*) Auto follow
+## (*New!*) Start Auto

 In Apollo 1.5, we released the new feature, auto following the traffic until destination.

-1. To make it work, firstly you need setup the system by clicking the "Setup" button on left panel.
+1. To make it work,  you need setup the system by clicking the "Setup" button on left panel.

  ![](images/hmi_setup_1.5.png)

-1. Make sure all modules are on and hardware is ready, and the vehicle is in a good state which is safe to enter auto mode to follow the traffic until destination.
+2. Make sure all modules are on and hardware is ready, and the vehicle is in a

+good state which is safe to enter auto mode to follow the traffic to destination.

-   Click the "Start Auto" button, then it will just drive you there!
+Click the "Start Auto" button, then it will drive you there!

  ![](images/hmi_start_auto_following.png)

-## TODO(all): Other parts behind